Skip to Main Content

 • in the case of a book, one complete chapter;

-• in the case of an article in an issue of a serial publication or in a set of conference proceedings, one whole article;
+• in the case of an article in an issue of a serial publication or in a set of conference proceedings, two whole articles or up to a whole issue if it is devoted to a particular theme.
+Regarding the latter, further guidance is forthcoming;

 • in the case of an anthology of short stories or poems, one short story or poem not exceeding ten (10) pages in length; and